Snowflake-Labs/CMSgov-pricing-transparency/doc/Docs.md

 ![](./soln_images/home_page.png)

  - Go to Setup page and run the various steps in the order.
 These steps will:
-   - Create a database ,schemas ,stages
+   - Create a database ,schemas ,stages ,tables, views & functions ,procedures and other artifacts
    - Create a custom role with task privileges and grant access to this to the 'public' role.
-   - Load sample datasets
+   - Load sample datasets from folder [./data](../data/) into internal stage
-   - Define tables, views & functions and procedures

  ![](./soln_images/setup_page.png)

- - asd
+ - Process sample data (use notebook: load_using_dag)
+   - Wait for about 10-15 min
+   - Refresh the external stage and the external table:
+     - `alter stage ext_data_stg refresh;`
+     - `alter table ext_negotiated_arrangments_staged refresh;`
+ - Inspect the various tables & views

-### <a name="ingestion_flows"></a>Ingestion Flows
+### <a name="ingestion-flows"></a>Ingestion Flows

 The current solution has various artifacts which aids in the loading and processing of the files.
 This sections walks thru these steps: